Pinus virginiana

-Pinus virginiana, the Virginia pine, scrub pine, Jersey pine, possum pine, is a medium-sized tree, often found on poorer soils from Long Island in southern New York south through the Appalachian Mountains to western Tennessee and Alabama.
+Pinus virginiana, the Virginia pine, scrub pine, Jersey pine, or possum pine, is a medium-sized conifer in the family Pinaceae, a pine often found on poorer soils from Long Island in southern New York south through the Appalachian Mountains to western Tennessee and Alabama.
 The usual size range for this pine is 5.5 to 18 metres.
 However, it can grow larger under optimum conditions.
 The trunk can be as large as 20 inches in diameter.
 This tree prefers a well-drained loam or clay, but will also grow on substandard, sandy soil, where it remains small and stunted.
 The typical life span is 65 to 90 years.

 The short (4–8 cm), yellow-green needles are paired in fascicles and are often twisted.
 Pinecones are 4–7 cm long and may persist on the tree for many years, often (though not always) releasing their seeds in the second year.
 In growth habit, some trees may be inclined with twisted trunks.

 This pine is useful for reforesting and provides nourishment for wildlife.
 Its other main use is on Christmas tree farms, despite having sharp-tipped needles and yellowish winter color.
 It can also provide wood pulp and lumber.
 Like some other southern yellow pines, Virginia pine lumber case hardens.
 That is, it becomes very hard over time during wood drying.
 Wood from Virginia pine is not normally considered to resist rot unless treated with preservatives.